kapsakcj/nanoporeWorkflow/README.md

 # note: ensure that the outdir supplied in this command is the exact same as the outdir you
 # supplied when you ran the run_basecall-w-gpu.sh script
 Usage: /path/to/nanoporeWorkflow-0.5.0/workflows/workflow-after-gpu-basecalling.sh outdir/

+This workflow runs the following on barcodes 01-24:

+filtlong     removes reads <500bp and downsamples to 600Mb (roughly 120X for 5Mb genome)
+flye         assembles reads. --plasmids and -g 5M options used racon        polishes 4X with Racon medaka       polishes once with Medaka using r9.4.1 pore and HAC guppy basecaller profile

 # EXAMPLE OUTPUT - only showing one barcode for brevity
 $OUTDIR/